cappuccino/cappuccino.org/source/events/cappCon2016/index.html.markdown

 ### Location

-The event will be hosted by [Nuage Networks](http://www.nuagenetworks.net) in their office.
-The office are located at : *755 Ravendale Dr, Mountain View, CA 94043*
+The event will be hosted by the [University Of Liege](https://www.ulg.ac.be).
+The university is located at : *Place du 20 Août 7, 4000 Liège, Belgique*

 <div id="map"></div>
-<script>google.maps.event.addDomListener(window, 'load', initialize(37.390050, -122.050493));</script>
+<script>google.maps.event.addDomListener(window, 'load', initialize(50.585133, 5.559563));</script>

 ### Sponsors